Is it possible to be happy with yourself right now and still want to change your life?

 So how does one be a creator and be content at the same time?
 How do you become the best version of yourself while loving yourself just as you are?

-Here are some of the concepts I’ve embraced to help me find that critical balance between contentment with now and a vision of your best self.
+Here are some of the concepts I’ve embraced to help me find that critical balance between contentment with now and a vision to be the best version of yourself.

 With the awareness that both are possible, you reduce the tension between knowing that you should be content right now and the inner urging for something more.
 There is a way to find a balance for your on-going contentment and happiness.